Parent Handbook

 • Safe: Comets keep others and ourselves physically and emotionally safe.

-• Consistency: Inappropriate behaviors are always address.
+• Consistency: Inappropriate behaviours are always address.

 • Response-Ability: We help students think through solving the issues they have created.